-How to Make the Most out of your Testing Team?
+How to Make the Most out of Your Testing Team

-Step One: Clear Leadership Approach
+Step 2: Clear Leadership Approach

 Poor-performing teams are not so because team members are poorly skilled.
 Rather they are poorly performing in most cases as they lack direction.